From gauging to duality in one-dimensional quantum lattice models: Introduction

 Given such a $\mc C$-symmetric model, it was demonstrated in a recent series of papers~\cite{Lootens2023,Lootens2024}, how different choices of module categories $\mc M$ over $\mc C$ lead to distinct \emph{dual} theories.
 Notable examples of such exact lattice dualities include Kramers-Wannier, Jordan-Wigner and Kennedy-Tasaki duality~\cite{Kramers1941,Jordan1928,Kennedy1992,Oshikawa1992}.
 Under this operation the symmetry of the dual model is given by the Morita dual of $\mc C$ with respect to $\mc M$.
 Physically, these categorical dualities are characterized by the fact that \emph{local symmetric} operators are mapped to \emph{dual local} operators which commute with the dual symmetry and \emph{charged local} operators are mapped to \emph{string operators}~\cite{Cobanera2011,Moradi2022}.
 From the skeletal data of $\mc M$, MPOs can be constructed which intertwine the dual models.

-On the other hand, it is known that gaugings of a two-dimensional $\mc C$-symmetric model are given by \emph{special haploid symmetric Frobenius algebra objects} $A$ in $\mc C$~\cite{Ostrik2001,Fuchs2002,Schaumann2012}.
-Such an algebra object encodes both a collection of symmetry lines that are gauged as well as a way to cancel the anomaly, or \emph{discrete torsion}.
+On the other hand, it is known that gaugings of $\mc C$-symmetric models in two spacetime dimensions are given by \emph{special haploid symmetric Frobenius algebra objects} $A$ in $\mc C$~\cite{Ostrik2001,Fuchs2002,Schaumann2012}.
+Such an algebra object encodes both a collection of symmetry lines that are gauged as well as a choice of \emph{discrete torsion}.
 On the level of the partition function the gauged model is obtained from the ungauged partition function by inserting a network of lines labelled by $A$ on a dual triangulation of the underlying manifold~\cite{Carqueville2012,Bhardwaj2017,Tachikawa2017,Diatlyk2023}.
 The defining properties of $A$ then guarantee invariance of the gauged partition functions under recouplings of the $A$ defects.
 In this setting it is understood that the topological defects of the gauged model correspond to \emph{bimodules} over $A$, encoded in the fusion category $\Bimod_\mc C(A)$ \cite{Fuchs2002,Bhardwaj2017}.
 Notably, the gauging is not determined by $A$ itself, but rather by its \emph{Morita class}.
 Indeed, given $A$, the category $\Mod_\mc C(A)$ of $A$-modules can be constructed, which constitutes a module category over $\mc C$.
 As such, different algebra objects can produce the same category of modules, which ultimately dictates the gauging.